swat-sccs/sauce/_docs/index.md

 The SCCS is run entirely by student volunteers.
 We're not affiliated with Swarthmore ITS nor the Computer Science department (although our staff are sometimes CS majors, for obvious reasons).
-We accept new members at the beginning of each fall semester.
+We accept new members in the first few weeks of each semester.

 ### Current Members